Ricotta Cheese vs Roquefort Cheese

 Ricotta Cheese has a fat content of varies and a moisture content of high.
 Ricotta's texture can be described as "soft, moist".
 Roquefort's texture can be described as "moist, very creamy".

-Ricotta Cheese has a sweet, slightly creamy flavor.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".
-Roquefort Cheese has a mild to strong flavor.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".

 Appearance and Aging